Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 Scan details

-The Scan details page provides information about the scan results, grouped under six tabs.
+The Scan details page groups scan results under six tabs.

-Additionally, you can also generate a report or export the results to XML, JSON, or CSV files to share or further review them.
+You can also generate a report or export the results to XML, JSON, or CSV files to share or review them further.

-Vulnerabilities with False positive and Ignored statuses aren't displayed in reports, but might still be visible in the Scan details page.
+Vulnerabilities with False positive and Ignored statuses aren't displayed in reports, but might still be visible on the Scan details page.

 Scan summary